4 Ways To Ensure HIPAA Compliant Business Associate Agreements

 iii) implementation and on-going assessment of current access controls (e.g. password controls, 2-step authentication and regular access audits).

 Our health care team is happy to answer any specific questions you may have about your company’s compliance obligations as a Business Associate.
-Please feel free to contact Marni Levitt at [email protected] or contact us via our website.
+Please contact us via our website.